-As a producer of customized Unit Load Devices, we get a lot of questions from customers about the difference between air freight and sea freight.
+As a producer of Unit Load Devices, we get a lot of questions from customers about how to choose between air freight and sea freight.
 Think the answer is simple?
 It’s more complex than you’d expect.
-There are numerous differences between the two transport methods (and not just obvious ones), so when you are trying to decide which is the best way to transport your cargo, you have to consider the type of cargo you’re transporting and more important to your company and your customers: speed or costs, capacity or safety and timeliness or sustainability?
+There are numerous differences between the two transport methods (and not just obvious ones), so when you are trying to decide which is the best way to transport your cargo, you have to consider the type of cargo you’re transporting.
+Also you have to ask yourself questions about speed, costs, capacity, safety, timeliness and sustainability.

 Your answers to the seven questions below will determine whether air or sea freight is best for you and your cargo.

 Checklist for choosing reliable and sustainable ULDs

 When you decide on choosing to transport your cargo by air freight, you'll be needing ULDs.
 There are a lot of things to take into consideration here too.
 Reliablity and sustainability are fast becoming an urgent priority in the air cargo world.
 We'd like to help you with this free checklist.
 It will help you take these priorities into consideration when buying or leasing ULDs.

 There’s no doubt about it.
 Ships have far more capacity than planes.
 Compare the largest airplane in the world (the Antonov An-225 Mriya), which can carry up to 250 tons of cargo with the largest ship in the world (the OOCL Hong Kong), which has a capacity of 21,413 TEUs (20 containers).

 Since the maximum amount of cargo per TEU is around 21,600 kilograms, a rough calculation tells us that the OOCL Hong Kong can carry up to 462,521 tons of cargo.
 In other words, the difference in capacity is equivalent to around 40 Eiffel Towers.